Juadebfm/sass_for_beginners/README.md

 <link rel="stylesheet" href="/styles/main.css" />
 ```

+## How to use sass/scss in your react project

 Now let's try a project.
+[How to use sass in react](https://www.makeuseof.com/react-sass-how-use/)